-The nose is the most defining characteristic of the face and, as such, its shape and size greatly impacts the overall facial appearance.
+The nose is the most defining characteristic of the face and, as such, its shape and size greatly impact the overall facial appearance.
 Even the slightest of alterations can significantly improve the appearance.
-It’s no surprise then that rhinoplasty is one of the most popular cosmetic surgery procedures performed today.
-Nose Surgery is a more common name used to describe this procedure.
+Nose Surgery is a more commonly used name to describe this procedure.

 While some individuals seek nasal surgery to improve the function of their nose and address breathing issues, many others are looking to improve the appearance of the nose.
 Patients may be unhappy with the nose they were born with or how it has changed due to aging or injury.
 Whatever the reason for seeking nasal surgery, the result is a more attractive, well-functioning nose that balances the other facial features for an overall more beautiful facial appearance.

-Working through the incisions, Dr. Smith separates the skin from the underlying bone and cartilage.
+Working through the incisions, the skin is separated from the underlying bone and cartilage.
 The desired shape is then achieved by removing, rearranging or adding to the cartilage and bone.
 The incisions are then sutured closed.
 The surgery takes an average of one to three hours to complete.

 Following surgery, patients may experience some discomfort which can be managed with medication, as well as a feeling of stuffiness in the nose.
 Swelling and bruising are common and the area around the eyes, in particular, may appear bruised.
 Any nasal packing used is typically removed within a few days after surgery, while dressings and splints are removed after one to two weeks.
 Most patients feel well enough to return to work and other normal activities within one week.